 Taking about cutting it close to the start of a new fiscal year while at the same time also slipping it to local taxpayers just as many start heading off for their own summer vacation.

 Basically, the grift seeks to push $5.4 million in Quincy Center spending off the books to a second set of books.

 The $5.4 million in proposed spending includes $4.6 million in debt services, just short of $270,000 to fund three new hack hires and roughly $800,000 to fund this and that.

 As to just what in the way of this and that, however, is not exactly all well-detailed, even in light of the long disgraceful financial opacity of the Koch Maladministration.

-Additionally, if not more importantly, the proposed grift facilitates the illusion foisted by the Koch Maladministration that its proposed spending increase for FY 2020 is only $14 million when in fact per current accounting practices, the proposed spending increase is actually $19.4 million and thus a 6.25% increase from FY2019 city spending.
+Additionally, if not more importantly, the proposed grift facilitates the illusion foisted by the Koch Maladministration that its proposed spending increase for FY 2020 is only $14 million when in fact per current accounting practices, the proposed spending increase is actually $19.4 million and thus a 6.3% increase from FY 2019 city spending.

 On the bright side, however, Quincy Quarry now has twelve days to exposé this latest Kochian grift.

 And in the meanwhile, last night the Koch Maladministration spin-foister did not see that the fan was spinning before the Maladministration’s proposed accounting grift then hit the fan.